software-students-fall2021/project-setup-team-fitegy/ux-design/prototypes-invision/README.md

 Prototypes made with invision should be in this folder.

-Check out our prototypes here: https://invis.io/RW11VPGH4MTN
+Check out our prototypes here on Invision: https://invis.io/RW11VPGH4MTN

+We've also further made some design with colors, images, texts to make the app more realistic on proto.io here: https://pr.to/XDB4B4/